crizzy9/.dotfiles/README.md

 # LSP keymaps - Works if LSP installed and working and searches within workspace - how to debug?
 ## learn about LspAttach
+## most of these only where when there is an lsp associated

 ## commands
 :Mason - open mason